 The extra room is particularly helpful if you tend to get a little twitchy during gaming.
 If this is the case, having a long mouse mat that supports both your keyboard and mouse.
 It provides plenty of extra mousing area.
 Is that additional real estate worth the cost?
 Fortunately, in the realm of gaming mouse pads, you’re typically only seeing a range of 10-30 dollars.

-Ergonomics are an important aspect of most pieces of gaming peripherals, equipment, and accessories.
-Particularly for hardcore gamers, a wrist rest can go a long way in preventing carpal tunnel.
-Frankly, we feel constricted by a wrist rest and feel like they are more of a hindrance than helpful.
+Wrist support or no wrist support?
+Ergonomics are an essential aspect of most pieces of gaming peripherals, equipment, and accessories.
+Particularly for hardcore gamers, a wrist rest goes a long way in preventing carpal tunnel.
+Frankly, we feel constricted by a wrist rest, like they are more of a hindrance than helpful.
 One idea is to use a wrist rest when performing other activities and then switch to a gaming surface when in game mode.

 - Having wrist support can also help reduce fatigue in extended gaming sessions.

-Material: Plastic, Aluminum, or Cloth?
+Gaming Mouse Pad Guide Part IV: Plastic, Aluminum, or Cloth?

 Your mouse’s sensor is another thing you will want to take into consideration when deciding on a mouse pad.
 Optical sensors are good to go with either soft or hard surfaces.
 However, with laser sensor mice, hard surfaces are better.
-Next generation laser mice fire beams from the sensor to the mouse surface.
+Next-generation laser mice fire beams from the sensor to the mouse surface.
 When this mechanic is applied to a cloth surface, the sinking created by the weight of the mouse can potentially throw off the laser.
 This is the primary reason they perform better on more rigid surfaces.

-- Soft surfaces such as cloth are usually padded and offer a nice refuge for overworked wrists.
+Soft surfaces such as cloth are usually padded and offer a nice refuge for overworked wrists.
 MMORPG gamers who participate in raids, FPS players who have breaks in between matches, and MOBA gamers who have an occasional death timer to wait out all benefit from the comfort advantage of a padded mouse surface.